Matheus2212/php-routes-class/README.md

 # php Routes class

-A RESTfull PHP Routes class.
+A REST PHP Routes class.

 It uses the express (node.js) route concepts, in a very simple way.

-This class needs the Friendly URL class as dependency and .htaccess file.
+This class needs the [Friendly URL](https://github.com/Matheus2212/php-friendly-urls-class) class as dependency and .htaccess file.

 ---